Precita Eyes: History

 Precita Eyes celebrated its 30th anniversary in 2007 and continues to conduct several mural projects each year.
-Recent projects include two international projects, one in Beijing, China and the other in parts of Palestine and Lebanon.
+Recent projects include two international projects, one in Beijing, China and the other in parts of the West Bank and Lebanon.
 Other recent local projects involved the restoration of two San Francisco Parks, Excelsior Playground and Crocker-Amazon Playground.
 They also host an annual Urban Youth Arts Festival, with artists painting on boards in Precita Park.

 Murals are an expression of the culture of the neighborhood; in an article about Precita Eyes, muralist Juana Alicia Montoya said "In the 1960s and '70s, the Mission District became the cultural heart of the Chicano movement in California... and the murals were an integral part of that movement, as was theater and poetry."
 The book Chicana and Chicano Art: ProtestArte says "Arts organizations such as Precita Eyes continue to support Chicano muralism's original objective: to create public art that authentically represents a community's history and culture."